natelandau/natelandau.com/README.md

 # Provision Development Container

-1. Open the repository in a VSCode Development Container providing Ruby and NPM
+1. **Open the repository in a Visual Studio Code development Container**.
-2. The script `.devcontainer/postCreateCommand.sh` should run automatically and will do the following
+    - The script `.devcontainer/postCreateCommand.sh` should run automatically to install required packages
-    - Install packages with apt
-    - Download github/natelandau/dotfiles and initialize the terminal
-    - Run `bundle install`
-    - Run `npm install`
-    - Install pip and install conventional commits and pre-commit
-3. Ensure pre-commit is installed by running `pre-commit install --install-hook`
+2. **Ensure pre-commit is installed** by running `pre-commit install --install-hook`
-4. Authorize Github using the `gh` cli
+3. **Authorize Github** using the `gh` cli
     - `gh auth login`
     - Use `SSH` and default values
-5. Run `gh issue list` to make the site better by closing an open issue from Github.
+4. Optionally, run `gh issue list` to make the site better by closing an open issue from Github.
-6. That's it.
+5. That's it.
 Happy blogging.

 # Asset Pipelines and Build Routines